alderhilldigital/gitbook-building-websites/css.md

 This will set the background colour of the HTML element, with the id red\_element, to red.
 Since the id attribute should be unique in an HTML document, the style will only be applied to that element.

+### Properties

+Properties are the identifiers for the